JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

 Now we have 4 CoreOS VMs created on Mac with Vagrant & VirtualBox.
 In this section, we will set up Kubernetes cluster on those VMs step by step, in which core-02 is the master node and core-03 & core-04 are the worker nodes.

-The steps in this section are mainly sourced from https://coreos.com/kubernetes/docs/latest/getting-started.html with practical adjustment.
+The steps in this section are mainly sourced from https://coreos.com/kubernetes/docs/latest/getting-started.html with important corrections and adjustments.
 Before start, we list the actual values of the following variables which will be used throughout this section.

       MASTER_HOST=172.17.8.102 - IP address of the K8S master node core-02 which can be accessed by worker nodes and kubectl clien on Mac.
       ETCD_ENDPOINTS=http://172.17.8.101:2379 - List of etcd machines, comma separated.
 As only core-01 runs etcd so only 1 URL